-A closer look at the structure of support reveals high correlations between the four types of aid, ranging from 0.60 (refugees and weapons) to 0.81 (weapons and energy costs; energy costs and EU membership) (see the Online appendix).
+A closer look at the structure of support reveals high correlations between the four types of aid, ranging from 0.60 (refugees and weapons) to 0.81 (weapons and energy costs; energy costs and EU membership) (see the online Appendix).

-Figure 3 plots average support by country with the 95% confidence intervals indicating the range among parties in that country.
+Figure 3 plots the average support by country with 95% confidence intervals indicating the range among parties in that country.
 In most countries, this reflects the full range in support between the two most divergent political parties.
-The appendix provides, for each country, the minimum, maximum, and median party value.
+The online Appendix provides, for each country, the minimum, maximum, and median party value.